-While parks, beaches, rivers, and lakes may be open indoor swimming pools may operate up to 50% of the total listed occupancy of the swimming pool facility and outdoor swimming pools may operate up to 50% of the normal operating limits as determined by the swimming pool owner.
+While parks, beaches, rivers, and lakes may be open indoor swimming pools may operate up to 25% of the total listed occupancy of the swimming pool facility and outdoor swimming pools may operate up to 25% of the normal operating limits as determined by the swimming pool owner.
 Swimming pools open at the discretion of the pool owner.
+People shall continue to avoid visiting interactive amusement venues, such as water parks and splash pads.